Encephalopathy (Brain Disease)

-Chemotherapy-induced encephalopathy typically occurs shortly after receiving chemotherapy and tends to improve over time.
+Encephalopathy caused by chemotherapy often happens shortly after receiving the medication.
+It tends to get better over time.
 Common symptoms are:

-Radiation-induced encephalopathy may occur during radiation treatment that includes the brain.
-It can also occur as a late-effect of treatment, presenting months to years after treatment has ended.
-Acute onset encephalopathy will often resolve over time.
-Signs of acute radiation encephalopathy are headache, nausea and vomiting.
-Late-onset radiation encephalopathy is generally caused by permanent damage from the initial radiation therapy.
+Encephalopathy can also happen as a late effect of treatment, starting months to years after treatment has ended.
+Late-onset radiation encephalopathy is often caused by damage done during the initial radiation therapy.
 Signs of late-onset encephalopathy are:

 - Memory loss.

-These symptoms often mimic the signs of the original cancer diagnosis.
+These symptoms often look like the signs of the original cancer diagnosis.

-Management of encephalopathy involves supportive care and symptom control.
-There are a variety of specific treatments for encephalopathy and what you are prescribed depends on what is causing your encephalopathy.
+Treatment for encephalitis depends on what is causing it.
+Treatment often focuses on supportive care and symptom control.
 Your care team may suggest medications, changes to your diet, dialysis, surgery, and therapy.

 When should I contact my care team?

-If you are experiencing symptoms of encephalopathy, contact your care team right away.
+If you have any symptoms of encephalopathy, call your care team right away.